AIgnesti/PT-REX/README.md

 - **W/w**: Create a rectangular grid in ROI
 - **H/h**: Create a hexagonal grid in ROI
 - **D/d**: Mask ROI
 - **I/i**: Run PtP analysis with active cells.
 Surface brightness is computed as the sum of pixel values divided by cell area.
-The best-fit correlation log$I_2=k\cdot$log$I_1+A$ is derived with the orthogonal BCES algorithm.
+The best-fit correlation log $I_2=k\cdot$ log $I_1+A$ is derived with the orthogonal BCES algorithm.
 An estimate of the best-fitting $k$ and the Spearman and Pearson ranks are presented in the legend of the scatter plot.

   Output: